nickwhitt/laravel-gridcoin/README.md

-# gridcoin
+# Laravel Gridcoin

-Laravel Gridcoin Package
+A package for making Gridcoin RPC calls from Laravel or Lumen.